Make this small DIY Fountain for your patio and garden in just 30 minutes. Perfect for your patio or garden for the soft sound of trickling water.

-As one of the Lowe’s Creators & Influencers, this DIY Fountain water feature was my project for our outdoor fun challenge a few years ago.
+As one of Lowe’s Creators & Influencers, this DIY Fountain water feature was my project for our outdoor fun challenge a few years ago.
 I had been wanting to make my own garden fountain for a while, as well as my DIY Tabletop Fire Bowl.

 DIY Fountain Water Feature

-DIY Fountain Supplies:
+DIY Fountain Supplies

 Affiliate links for products listed are for your convenience only.
-This cost you nothing extra.
+This costs you nothing extra.
 If you happen to purchase anything as a result of clicking, TCL will receive a small percentage.
 Thank you for your support.
 This allows me to continue to offer you free content.

 - Fountain tube and pump – Found at Lowes.

 - Bowl– I plugged the hole in this ceramic planter and I also painted it with spray paint.

 - Pea Gravel